adityasaky/in-toto-attestation/spec/predicates/vsa.md

 Verification MUST include the following steps:

+**adityasaky: This can be mapped more concretely to an in-toto layout.**
 1. Verify the signature on the VSA envelope using the preconfigured roots of trust.
 This step ensures that the VSA was produced by a trusted producer and that it hasn't been tampered with.